 The adventures of installing rooftop solar panels on an existing home

 Now we wait.
-Whiling away the hours by reading the warranties.
+Whiling away the hours by reading the warranties and contracts.

 My homeowners’ association (HOA) must approve any changes I make, particularly regarding the exterior appearance of my home.
 In Nevada and other states, the HOA’s ability to keep me from installing solar panels on the rooftop is limited by legislation meant to encourage renewable energy.
 As I understand it, they cannot refuse to allow panels.
 They may, however, require changes that might reduce the output of my system as much as 10%.
 That would put a real dent in my payback.
 They may also take their sweet time, up to 45 days, to approve my application.
 I’m on day 28 now.